Workers and Guests Have Different Language Needs in a Hotel:

 - These need intermediate skills in the local language.
 They can use the best courses in the List of Language Courses.

-Groups 1-4 need to speak in very simple words, because many people they talk to have limited foreign vocabulary (think of desk clerks in Russia or China).
+Groups 1-4 need to speak in very simple words, because many people they talk to have limited English vocabulary (think of desk clerks in Russia or China talking in English to guests from Indonesia or Arabia).

 Most websites and books which teach English for hotels cover a difficult mixture of the topics above.
 So it is hard for each group to learn what they need.
 Websites and books often start with making a reservation or booking by phone, one of the most advanced tasks because of poor phone connections, and rarely needed when people use translation sites on the internet.